If you are looking for ways to improve your keto meal prep while keeping it healthy, you have come to the right place!

 Serving: 2 Tbsp.
 60kcal, 4g Fat, 2g Pro, 4g Carb

-Pesto uses a combination base of pine nuts, parmesan cheese, and olive oil, a mix of saturated and unsaturated fats, providing a deep salty and somewhat umami flavor base.
-If you want to make vegan pesto, simply replace the pine nuts and parm with lightly toasted pistachios!
-Pesto pairs exceptionally well with salmon.
+A classic pesto is by nature a ketogenic sauce (aka, high in fat).
+This classic Italian sauce uses a combination base of pine nuts, parmesan cheese, and olive oil, a mix of saturated and unsaturated fats, providing a deep salty and somewhat umami flavor base.
+If you want to make a vegan pesto, simply replace the pine nuts and parm with lightly toasted pistachios!
+Pesto sauce pairs exceptionally well with salmon.

 Serving: 1 Tbsp.
 100 kcal, 9g Fat, 3g Pro, 1g Carb